ckeil0689/treeview3/README.md

 ## Requirements ##

 * Java 7 or higher - visit <http://java.com/en/download/installed.jsp> to verify your current Java version.
-* If you tested an older version of Treeview 3.0, we recommend that you reset your preferences before you upgrade to the latest version (File > Preferences > Reset Preferences).

 ## Windows ##